vial-kb/vial-kb.github.io/docs/index.md

 Vial is a completely open project, with sources for all components publicly available on [GitHub](https://github.com/vial-kb).

-Vial is decentralized: with Vial you do not have to submit your keyboard as a pull-request for third-party repositories before it can be used in the GUI; instead, the keymap JSON definition is stored within the keyboard firmware and is retrieved at runtime.
+Vial is decentralized: with Vial you do not have to submit your keyboard as a pull-request to any third-party repositories before it can be used in the GUI; instead, the keymap JSON definition is stored within the keyboard firmware and is retrieved at runtime.

 For information about using Vial and porting a new keyboard to Vial, read through the manual entries linked in the sidebar on the left.